-Additional information about the Lienhard School of Nursing and Pace University may be found, on the Pace University website, the Lienhard School of Nursing website, in the Pace University Student Handbook, and in the Pace University Undergraduate Catalog.
+Additional information about the Lienhard School of Nursing and Pace University may be found online at Pace University, the Lienhard School of Nursing, the Pace University Student Handbook, and in the Pace University Undergraduate Catalog.

 Students are responsible for knowing and complying with all applicable policies of Pace University and the Lienhard School of Nursing.